Get Going Guide (2026)

 • Have there been suspicious transfers or purchases?

-It can feel tedious, but it’s how you turn guesses into facts, and facts into fair outcomes.
+It can feel tedious to comb through numbers, but it’s how you turn guesses into facts, and facts into fair outcomes.

 Two Approaches